Breaking down the utility charges on your residential bill

 B. Transmission Services Charge

 Also included in the Electricity Supply Section on your ComEd bill is the Transmission Services Charge.
-The transmission services
+The transmission services charge is

 C. Delivery Service Charges